PsiUpsilonEI/Bylaws/bylaws.md

 1. Class A - Majority of the active brotherhood.
 2. Class B - Two-thirds of the active brotherhood.
 3. Class C - Nine-tenths of the active brotherhood.
-4. Class D - No more than five-percent negative votes of the active brotherhood.
+4. Class D - No more than five-percent negative votes of the active brotherhood or two negative votes, whichever is greater.
 5. Class E - Majority of the E-board (at least 4 out of 6 vote yes).
 6. Class J – Majority of J-Board (at least 3 out of 5 vote yes).
 7. Class XJ – Two-Thirds majority of non-J-Board members.